 There is a nationwide shortage of speech-language pathologists and audiologists, so they are in strong demand for jobs.
 Communication sciences and disorders provides an excellent background for students who want to pursue careers in related areas such as special education, deaf education, medicine, or dentistry and offers an exciting and fascinating course of study for students who simply wish to study the area as a major.

 New Freshmen and Transfer Students

-Students should declare the Communication Science and Disorders major when they register for orientation.
+Students should declare the communication sciences and disorders major when they register for orientation.

 Currently Enrolled Major Changers

-Students should submit a "Change or Declaration of Major" form to the Communication Science and Disorders department head in Health and Human Services building, room 1127.
+Students should submit a "Change or Declaration of Major" form to in Health and Human Services building, Room 1127.